 And while you’re providing feedback, also take the time to ASK for feedback.
 Many times the paraprofessionals we are working with have ideas or strategies they’ve seen or used in the past that are worth trying.
 They may also have ideas we can use to streamline our teaching or make things easier.
 And behaviors are another area some may excel in – so get their opinion.

 I know every teacher has their own organization style, but when working with a paraprofessional in the classroom it’s important for them to understand how you work.
 Show them where you are storing things.
 Keep them up-to-date on where to find paperwork or important documents.
 They are your right-hand-(wo)man, so treat them with respect and keep them in the loop.

 The same goes with schedule changes or other things that may come up!
 Keep them informed about changes through open regular communication.
 If you’re comfortable with this, allow her/him access to your lesson plans or calendar.
 (If you’ve gone digital, give them permission to view and/or edit everything online.)

-- don’t bellyache about your para – if you think teachers are underpaid, think about the time/effort/money these people put into their day even and how little they make! they are doing just as many great things for students as we as teachers are!
+This point should go without saying, but do not bellyache about your para.
+If you think teachers are underpaid, think about the time, effort, and money paraprofessionals put into their positions and how little they are financially paid.
+Most times people in these positions do just as many amazing things and build the lasting relationships with students that we as teachers do.